Mustafa-Kabeer/Travel-Advisor-Agent/README.md

 4. Explore statistical charts in the "Visualizations" tab
 5. Click "Open 3D View" for interactive 3D visualizations
 6. Check the "Reasoning Logic" tab to see the inference trace
+7. Review visa requirements prominently displayed for each destination

 ### Running CLI Mode